-The global supercomputer market size was valued at USD 8.5 billion in 2021 and is expected to reach around USD 21.9 billion by 2030 and register growth at a CAGR of 11.06% during the forecast period 2022 to 2030.
-The world's fastest computers, supercomputers, are part of supercomputing technology.
-Interconnects, I/O systems, memory, and processing cores make up supercomputers.
+The global supercomputer market size was valued at USD 8.8 billion in 2022 and is expected to reach around USD 24.87 billion by 2032 and register growth at a CAGR of 11% during the forecast period 2023 to 2032.

 Supercomputers, in contrast to conventional computers, employ many central processing units (CPU).
 These CPUs are arranged into compute nodes, each of which consists of a memory block and a processor or group of processors (symmetric multiprocessing, or SMP).
 A supercomputer at scale may have tens of thousands of nodes.
 These nodes can work together to solve a particular problem thanks to their interconnect communication capabilities.
 Interconnects are another means by which nodes interact with I/O systems, such as networking and data storage.
 An important point to keep in mind is that data centers need cooling systems and appropriate facilities to accommodate everything due to the power consumption of modern supercomputers.